Satwik-Pamulaparthy/Zomato-Restaurant-Data-Analysis/README.md

 ## 👨‍💻 Professional Summary

-I am a Google-certified Data Analyst with a 10-year foundation in Information Technology.
-This unique background allows me to bridge the gap between technical infrastructure and data-driven business solutions.
-I specialize in transforming complex datasets into clear, actionable insights using SQL, R, Python, and leading BI tools like Tableau and Power BI.
-As a precise and collaborative analyst, my goal is to leverage my expertise to empower data-informed decision-making and help organizations achieve their strategic goals.
+With nearly a decade of experience analyzing complex educational data, my background includes analyzing large datasets like national exam results, alongside comprehensive data management.
+I bring a unique blend of innovative excellence and a certified **Google Data Analytics** skillset to unlock insights from complex data.
+I am highly proficient in SQL, Python, R programming, R Markdown, Spreadsheets, Power BI, Tableau, Jupyter Notebooks, and BigQuery, driven by a passion to help organizations transform raw data into clear, actionable intelligence.
+A strong collaborator who values precision and clarity, I am motivated to leverage my analytical expertise to drive informed decision-making and achieve organizational excellence.

 ---